dergigi/dergigi.github.io/bitcoin/resources.md

 - [The Bitcoin Halving and Monetary Competition][bitcoin-halving] by Saifedean Ammous

 <!-- - [Guess My Bitcoin Private Key][guess-pk] by Michael Kerbleski -->

 ---

+### Podcasts

+One of the best ways to educate yourself on Bitcoin is by listening to the smartest people in the space.
+Luckily, we are living in the golden age of podcasts, and many great conversations are "open source" so to speak.
+Disclosure: I was a guest on some of these podcasts.
+Links to those specific episodes can be found [here][interviews].

+I consider the following podcasts the best in the space:

+- [Tales From The Crypt][tftc] by Marty Bent with RHR co-host Matt Odell
+- [Noded][noded] by Pierre Rochard and Michael Goldstein
+- [Stephan Livera Podcast][slp] by Stephan Livera
+- [What Bitcoin Did][wbd] by Peter McCormack

+Although I try to listen to every Bitcoin podcast under the sun, it is simply an unsurmountable feat due to the sheer volume of content.
+The following podcasts are excellent as well:

+- [The Cryptoconomy][cryptoconomy] by Guy Swann
+- [Bitcoin Echo Chamber][bec] by Heavily Armed Clown
+- [Citizen Bitcoin][cb] by Brady
+- [Crypto Voices][cv] by Matthew Mežinskis and Fernando Ulrich
+- [The Bitcoin Knowledge Podcast][bkp] by Trace Mayer
+- [Contrarian Island][ci] by MD
+- [Crypto & Grill][cag] by CryptoDantes and StigofthePump

+The line between the best and the rest is quite arbitrary, but I felt like one very long list might not be as useful as separate lists, however arbitrary the distinction.
+I enjoy or have enjoyed the these podcasts as well:

+- [Let's Talk Bitcoin][ltb] with Adam B. Levine, Andreas Antonopoulos, Stephanie Murphy and Jonathan Mohan
+- [Reckless Review][rr] by Udi Wertheimer and Lawrence Nahum
+- [Bitcoin and...][ba] by @bennd77
+- [Fun With Crypto][fwc] by @Coinicarus
+- [Bottomshelf Bitcoin][bsb] by Josh Humphrey

+### Podcast episodes

+Some "evergreen" episodes were recorded in the last couple of years.
+Again, this is a personal selection so it is biased towards certain guests and topics.
+If there is an episode missing that you consider to be one of the best, feel free to [reach out to me][contact] and shill me said episode.

+- 🎧 [BitcoinTina on why he is bullish on Bitcoin][tftc55] TFTC #55 hosted by Marty Bent
+- 🎧 [Misir Mahmudov on the Scarcity of Time & Bitcoin][tftc60] TFTC #60 hosted by Marty Bent
+- 🎧 [PlanB – Modelling Bitcoin's digital scarcity through stock-to-flow techniques﻿][slp67] SLP #67 hosted by Stephan Livera
+- 🎧 [Murad Mahmudov][tftc34] TFTC #34 hosted by Marty Bent

+---